silviya-stoyanova/Shake-it/README.md

 ### 1. Install packages

-In the project root open a new terminal and type
+When the project is cloned or downloaded, type in the terminal the following in both Server and Client directory:

 ```bash